 Given the commitment text's ambiguity, the commitment can be relevant to all OGP values.
 The commitment's evaluation mechanism increases citizens' access to information on the progress and quality of implementation.
-It also relates to improving civic participation in the decisions of how each commitment should be implemented (e.g. through tender procedures, by a contractor, or through pro bono cooperation).
-The commitment relates to public accountability in that participating government officials would provide feedback and evidence of the implementation of individual commitments.
+It also relates to improving civic participation in the decisions of how each commitment should be implemented (e.g., through tender procedures, by a contractor, or through pro bono cooperation).
 As the commitment could also be implemented through an internet platform, it relates to technology and innovation.